-How Can You Make Sure You Get Enough Maintenance and Cure?
+How Can You Get Enough Maintenance and Cure?

 We recommend that you download the “Maintenance & Cure Worksheet”.
-In this worksheet, we give a recap on maintenance and cure, as well as provide an Expense Form.
+In this worksheet, we give a recap on your rights as well as provide an Expense Form.
 You can fill out this Expense Form and send to your company.
 Make sure you copy the letter before sending.
 This ensures that both you and your company have a physical copy of how much it costs for you to make your bills and continue surviving during your injury.
 This will be important if your company refuses to pay the full amount and you are forced to find legal representation.

 What if Your Employer Refuses to Give You Enough Money?

-If your employer fails to pay maintenance and cure, you can then have a judge or jury decide whether or not your employer should pay.
+If your employer fails to pay your medical expenses, you can then have a judge or jury decide whether or not your employer should pay.

-To do this, you will need the help of a maritime attorney to file a maintenance and cure claim that successfully argues that your employer was (1) unreasonable in failing to pay maintenance and cure and (2) arbitrary in refusing to pay maintenance and cure.
-If you intend to file a maintenance and cure claim, we recommend that you document all of your living and medical expenses and maintain records of everything.
+To do this, you will need the help of a maritime attorney to file a claim that successfully argues that your employer was (1) “unreasonable” in failing to pay your medical and living expenses and (2) “arbitrary” in refusing to pay.
+If you intend to file a claim, we recommend that you document all of your living and medical expenses and maintain records of everything.

-If your employer is found to be unreasonable in failing to pay maintenance and cure to you, you may be awarded attorney fees associated with having to file suit in order to receive maintenance and cure.
-Additionally, if your employer is found not only to be unreasonable but also arbitrary in failing to pay maintenance and cure, you may be awarded damages for any worsening of your condition due to your employer’s failure to pay your maintenance and cure.
+If your employer is found to be unreasonable in failing to pay living and medical expenses to you, you may be awarded attorney fees associated with having to file suit.
+Additionally, if your employer is found not only to be unreasonable but also arbitrary in failing to pay, you may be awarded damages for any worsening of your condition.

 The law states that all ambiguities or doubts in regard to a maintenance and cure claim should be resolved in favor of the seaman.
-This doctrine gives you an idea of how strong your rights are to maintenance and cure benefits.
+This doctrine gives you an idea of how strong your rights and benefits are under these laws.